afska/gba-link-connection/docs/wireless_adapter.md

 [![Image without alt text or caption](img/0x30.png)](img/0x30.png)

 *   Send length 1, reponse length: 0

-*   This is very important, is the end of every connection I’ve seen.
-*   ~~Appears to reset the adapter in some way:~~
-    *   ~~Disconnects~~
-    *   ~~Stops broadcasting~~
-    *   ~~Clears buffers?~~

-⚠️ This command disconnects clients.
+*   This command disconnects clients.
 The argument is a bitmask of the client ID to disconnect.
 Sending `0x1` means "disconnect client number 0", sending `0x2` means "disconnect client number 1", and sending `0xF` would disconnect all the clients.
 After disconnecting a client, its ID won't appear on `AcceptConnection` calls and its `clientNumber` will be liberated, so other peers can connect.

-⚠️ The clients also are able to disconnect themselves using this command, but they can only send its corresponding bit or `0xF`, other bits are ignored (they cannot disconnect other clients).
+⚡ The clients also are able to disconnect themselves using this command, but they can only send its corresponding bit or `0xF`, other bits are ignored (they cannot disconnect other clients).
 Also, the host won't know if a client disconnects itself, so this feature is not very useful:
   * The host still needs to monitor clients to ensure they are still alive (ie. through some PING like mechanism) and disconnect them if they are not, to allow new clients to connect.
 [4](#pokered)

-### List of commands that I don’t quite know the meaning of [3](#i-know-more)
+#### Bye - `0x3d`

+*   Send length: 0, Response length: 0

+*   This sets the adapter in a low power mode.
+Games use it when the player exits the multiplayer mode.

+### Other commands

 #### SignalLevel - `0x11`